haltaction/show-currency/README.md

 # About

-This is simple implementation of showing currency application.
+This is a very simple implementation of showing currency application (code sample).
-It shows [Privatbank](https://en.privatbank.ua/) popular currencies (for private & legal).
+It shows [Privatbank](https://en.privatbank.ua/) popular currencies.
 Based on Node.js and Nest.js framework.

 ## Todo
 Not realized:
 - logging
-- errors handling
+- complete errors handling
-- add tests
+- full tests coverage
-- dockerize app
+- dockerized app
-- change view from template to spa & pages to json endpoints
+- to move from mvc template to API & SPA

 ## Requirements
-- node.js & npm
+Tested on node.js (v14.12.0) & npm (v6.14.8)

 ## Installation